-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act. - (2) Includes the offering price of shares of common stock that may be sold if the underwriters' option to purchase additional shares of common stock from the selling stockholders solely to cover over-allotments is exercised. - (3) The registrant previously paid \$11,620.00 in connection with a prior filing of this Registration Statement on May 1, 2015.
+- (1) Includes the shares of common stock that may be sold if the underwriters' option to purchase additional shares of common stock from the selling stockholders solely to cover over-allotments is exercised. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act. - (3) The registrant previously paid \$11,620.00 in connection with a prior filing of this Registration Statement on May 1, 2015.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act, or until this registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall filea further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section8(a) of the Securities Act, or until this registration statement shall become effective on such date as the Commission, acting pursuant to said Section8(a), may determine.